MathEXLab/PySPOD/README.md

 ```

 ## Documentation
 **PySPOD** uses [Sphinx](http://www.sphinx-doc.org/en/stable/) for code documentation.
 You can view the documentation online [here](http://mengaldo.github.io/PySPOD/).
-To build the html version of the docs locally simply:
+If you want to build the documentation locally on your computer, you can do so
+by:

 ```bash
 > cd docs
 > make html
 ```

-The generated html can be found in `docs/build/html`.
-Open up the `index.html` you find there to browse.
+This will generate a `docs/build/html` folder, where you can find an `index.html` file.
+Open it with your browser and explore the documentation locally.

 ## Testing

-We are using Travis CI for continuous intergration testing.
-You can check out the current status [here](https://travis-ci.org/mengaldo/PySPOD).
+Regression tests are deployed using Travis CI, that is a continuous intergration framework.
+You can check out the current status of **PySPOD** [here](https://travis-ci.org/mengaldo/PySPOD).

-To run tests locally:
+IF you want to run tests locally, you can do so by:

 ```bash
 > cd tests/